2023-10-08 22:27:00

 Others, like George Russell, took advantage of the straight to put their hands in the wind.
 Some even reached their physical limits: Esteban Ocon (Alpine) revealed that he had vomited on the 15th lap.
 “It was terrible, I didn’t feel well, he said on Canal+.
 I managed to calm down and finish with difficulty.
 There was just no air.
 It was unbreathable.
 Much harder than expected, much harder than Singapore and much harder than 2021.”

-It’s just that we couldn’t hydrate ourselves.
+It’s just that we mightn’t hydrate ourselves.

 Alexander Albon (Williams), on the verge of fainting, had to be helped to get out of his car at the end of the Grand Prix while his teammate, Logan Sargeant, retired even before the checkered flag due to “extreme dehydration”.
 The American had flu-like symptoms at the start of the week.
 The Qatari weekend has exhausted its last resources.
-Lance Stroll (Aston Martin) rushed to the medical team after having difficulty extricating himself from his cockpit.
+Lance Stroll (Aston Martin) rushed to the medical team following having difficulty extricating himself from his cockpit.

 In the cool room, the three podium riders also needed a little more time to recover.
 Oscar Piastri even lay down on the ground.
 “It was definitely the hardest race of my life,” observed the Australian rookie.
 “Myself, on the wall, I felt like meat on the barbecue,” smiled Fred Vasseur, boss of the Scuderia to the broadcaster.
 Good news: everyone will now have two weeks to recover, before a series of three races in three consecutive weekends.
 More good news: next year, the Qatar Grand Prix will take place in December.